jjli03/stock_alert/README.md

 Insert one valid stock symbol, a ceiling, and a floor to create a post.

+### Install MySQL

-Install MySQL depending on OS
+Install MySQL depending on OS: https://dev.mysql.com/doc/mysql-installation-excerpt/8.0/en/

-Install pip install cryptography
+pip install cryptography

+Update line 19 in app.py to tailor to your password and user: mysql_manager = MySqlDb(host = 'localhost', user = 'root', password = ?, db = ?)